 Callum, the rotten beast, made a gurgling sound in the back of his throat.

 “I may not survive the next twelve months, have you beasts thought of that?
 I could slip on a river bank and hit my head on a rock.
 Or catch a cold and perish of consumption.”

-“Don’t say such things, lass,” Duncan reprimanded, his green eyes stormy.
+“Don’t say such things,” Duncan reprimanded, green eyes stormy.

-“What things, Duncan?
+“What things?
 The everyday perils threatening a wee lass like me?”
-She shook her head, thinking how she wanted to clobber each one of them.
-“For heaven’s sake, I can stumble down the flight of the stairs this night and perish.”
+Honoria shook her head, thinking how she wanted to clobber each one of them.
+“For heaven’s sake, I can stumble down a flight of the stairs this night and perish.”